Climate of China: Typhoons and flooding

 Typhoons can affect China.
 In 1975, Typhoon Nina struck China, and may have killed up to 230,000 people as a result of the subsequent Banqiao Dam failure and famines.
 Other death estimates remain below 100,000.
-In 2006, Typhoon Saomai became one of the strongest typhoons to hit China when it landfalled in Zhejiang.
+In 2006, Typhoon Saomai became one of the strongest typhoons to hit China when it made landfall in Zhejiang.
 In 2013, Typhoon Haiyan caused extensive damage in China, causing economic losses of ¥4.58 billion (US$752 million).
 That same year, Typhoon Fitow became one of the costliest typhoons to strike China, with several places setting rainfall records.
-It was the costliest Chinese typhoon on record and caused several billion dollars in damage.
+It was the costliest Chinese typhoon on record and caused several billion dollars in damage before it was beaten 10 years later by Typhoon Doksuri.
 In 2018, Typhoon Mangkhut caused $1.99 billion in damage within China.
 In 2021, Typhoon In-fa caused record-breaking rainfall in parts of China, and over 12,000 temporary shelters had to be set up in Zhejiang.
 In 2022, Typhoon Muifa became the strongest typhoon to landfall in Shanghai.